CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

     13. CompuTec AppEngine address: Enter the CompuTec AppEngine Address.
     14. Company-Specific Configuration Options:
     For each company on the server, right-click a company row to access additional configuration options
         1. **Install WMS Objects** - Select this option to install the CompuTec WMS objects (tables, fields) needed for the application to function correctly in the database. **This step must be completed before starting to use CompuTec WMS**.
 Click the option, enter the database credentials, and begin the installation process.
 Note: The process may vary slightly for new databases on HANA.
-For more details, check [here](../../../faq/faqs.md#cannot-install-computec-wms-objects-to-a-database).
+For more details, click [this link](../../../faq/faqs.md#cannot-install-computec-wms-objects-to-a-database).
         2. **Open Custom Config** - It leads to [Custom Configuration options](../../custom-configuration/overview.md).
         3. **User Settings** - In this section, you can enable a user for a specific database and set their language preference.
 This step is necessary for the user to work with CompuTec WMS.
         4. **Copy CC Settings to** - Copies configuration from one database to another in the same environment.
         5. **Reset CC to default** - Reverts all custom settings for the database to default.
         6. **Import CC Settings/Export CC Settings** - Export or import configuration settings to a file for easy transfer to another server.
         7. **Barcode Decoder - Export/Import Decoder Settings**.
 Export or import [Barcode Decoder settings](../../../user-guide/custom-decoder.md) as needed.
-Click [here](../../../user-guide/custom-decoder.md#decoder-definitions) to check the values set in Decoder Definition.
+Click [this link](../../../user-guide/custom-decoder.md#decoder-definitions) to check the values set in Decoder Definition.
     15. SAP Multi-Tenant: Check this option to operate with the SAP Multi-Tenant option.
 After checking the option, click Register Servers.
 In the new form, click the last (empty) row, enter the server's IP address in Multi-Tenant, check its checkbox, and click Save.
     </div>
     </details>